jay3sh/web/_input/posts/2018-12-08-lessons-game-designers-sosr.md

+categories:essay
-Lessons for Game designers from "Structure of Scientific Revolutions"
+keywords:Design,Game Dev, Gaming, History, History of Science, Scientific Revolutions, Creativity,Enterpreurism Lessons for Game designers from "Structure of Scientific Revolutions"
 ===

 Thomas Kuhn's "Structure of Scientific Revolutions" is a classic book in philosophy of Science.
 When I recently finished reading it, I learnt about the field of Scientific research in a very unexpected light.
 More importantly though, this model seemed relevant outside the field of Science.
 It could be applied to other creative endeavours like Game design projects.
 It helped me made sense of the difficulties I incurred in past few years while choosing the topics of my next project.

 Here's a short summary of the ideas in this book that are relevant to this topic.
 SOSR categorizes all the scientific research into two types - Revolutions and Normal Science.

 **Revolutions** in scientific fields happen when a new **Paradigm** theory is introduced.
 For e.g. Newton's theory of Gravity, Einstein's theory of relativity, Darwin's theory of evolution, etc. These theories are revolutionary, because they provide a framework that their predecessors failed to provide and they are able to guide future research in those field better than other competing theories at the time.